-Proceeds from the Bonds will be used for the current refunding of certain outstanding LCRA revenue bonds, the current refunding of certain outstanding Commercial Paper Notes and LCRA Revenue Revolving Notes, funding one or more debt service reserve funds or reserve fund obligation for the Bonds and paying for issuance costs.
+Proceeds from each Series of Bonds will be used to refund certain LCRA TSC commercial paper notes and revolving notes, fund certain capital projects of LCRA TSC, if necessary, establish a debt service reserve fund for the particular Series of Bonds, and pay for issuance costs.

-Staff periodically recommends refunding short-term, variable-rate debt with long-term, fixed-rate debt when market conditions are favorable and the short-term debt credit facilities approach their maximum capacity.
-Staff currently expects the Bonds to be sold and delivered by June 2025, subject to market conditions and the approving opinions of the Office of the Attorney General and bond counsel.
+LCRA and LCRA TSC have authorized the issuance of commercial paper and revolving notes under programs backed by four separate credit facilities.
+Periodically, staff recommends refunding short-term, variable-rate debt with long-term, fixed-rate debt when market conditions are favorable and the short-term debt credit facilities approach their maximum capacity.
+In addition, staff periodically recommends refunding existing long-term debt with new long-term debt to capture interest rate savings and/or adjust the debt structure to benefit LCRA TSC customers.

+Staff currently expects the bonds to be sold and delivered in one Series of Bonds, in the summer of 2025, subject to the approving opinions of the Office of the Attorney General and bond counsel.